Wildlander-mod/Support/Docs/FAQ.md

 ## How do I re-enable menus pausing?

 SkyrimSouls.ini controls which functions pause the game.
 You can edit the INI file from Mod Organiser.
 Right click the `Ultimate Skyrim 4.0.6 hf2` mod in the left pane -> Information -> ini files tab.

 ---

+## I keep hearing strange noises around me or objects floating around

+This is usually a symptom of a known physics engine limitation, causing game instability at framerates higher than 60 FPS.
+The easiest workaround is to limit the framerate to 60 FPS, either in the ENB configuration (Shift+Enter opens it in-game), or in the GPU software.

+---